Lowell Weicker: Governor of Connecticut

 Weicker earned lasting criticism for his implementation of the income tax; the conservative Yankee Institute claimed in August 2006 that after fifteen years the income tax had failed to achieve its stated goals.
 However, he earned national attention for his leadership on the issue, receiving the John F. Kennedy Library Foundation's Profile in Courage Award for taking an unpopular stand, then holding firm.
 Within two years, the state's budget was in surplus and he was well-regarded among voters.
 In retirement, he commented, "You've had 19 years to repeal it, and all you've done is spend it."

-Despite his increasing popularity, he did not seek re-election as governor in 1994, citing wanting to spend time with his children as the reason.
+Despite his increasing popularity, he announced on September 30, 1993 that he was not seeking re-election as governor in 1994, citing wanting to spend time with his children as the reason.
 His last year in office was marked by a controversy over the firing of the state commissioner of motor vehicles, Louis Goldberg.
 In 2000, he endorsed Senator Bill Bradley (D-NJ) for President.
 In 2004, Weicker supported former Vermont Gov. Howard Dean's (D-VT) presidential bid.
 He expressed sympathy for the budget struggles of Governor Dannel Malloy, drawing a parallel with his own efforts to remedy a fiscal crisis.

 In his book Independent Nation (2004), political analyst John Avlon describes Weicker as a radical centrist governor and thinker.